-Unfortunately, if you start searching around the Internet willy-nilly for information about how to create such a plant-based diet for yourself, you’re bound to find a lot of conflicting or confusing information.
+If you start searching around the Internet for information about how to create such a plant-based diet for yourself, you’re bound to find a lot of conflicting or confusing information.
 Accepted dietary requirements are subject to debate and change and many people have their own “theories” on what the ultimate plant-based diet looks like, so it can get a bit overwhelming.

 So here you are: 3 Keys to Plant-based Nutrition.

 Whenever you can, choose the whole food over the processed version.
 Go for brown rice over white rice, olives over olive oil, fresh fruit over packaged cookies, etc. If you keep it whole, you’ll get a whole lot more out of the food you eat.

 The nutrients in the whole foods we eat come as part of a complex package.
 These phytonutrients (plant-nutrients), many of which we have only begun to understand, work together to provide many of the health benefits that a plant-based diet is readily becoming associated with.
-So if you’re not eating the whole food you’re probably not getting the whole benefits of the foods you’re eating.
+So if you’re not eating the whole food, you’re probably not getting the whole benefits of the foods you’re eating.

 If you have to use certain supplements because of serious health issues, make sure you have done your research and that there is hard evidence for – and not against – taking that supplement.

 Eat beautiful bright sense-engaging meals with varied colors, textures, scents and flavors.
 The colors, scents, etc. that are present in plants are produced by the phytochemicals (plant-chemicals) in them.
 And many phytochemicals are associated with positive health benefits (antioxidants, anti-inflammatory properties, etc.).

 If you’re still nervous about getting all the nutrients you need, educate yourself.
 But be careful where you get your information.
-As I said at the beginning of this piece there is a good amount of confusing and conflicting information out there.
+As we said at the beginning of this piece, there’s a good amount of confusing and conflicting information out there.
 Evaluate whatever information you find.
 First test it against reason and then dig a bit deeper to discover who produced the studies behind what you’re reading and if the science is sound.

 No one’s perfect, but don’t overwhelm yourself.
 Keep it whole, add variety and enjoy!*